JoeLumbley/Shape-Editor/README.md

 # Shape Editor

-The Shape Editor is an innovative tool designed for the interactive creation of shapes.
-It seamlessly generates a corresponding array of points in code that represent the drawn shape, making it an essential resource for developers looking to integrate shape data into their projects.
+Shape Editor is a tool for the interactive creation of shapes.
+The app generates an array of points in code that represent the drawn shape, making it an essential resource for developers looking to integrate shape data into their projects.